Home Family and home Gradina si gradina de legume How to grow an apple tree

 Jonathan

 Jonathan is a very popular variety, originally from the USA, endowed with a lot of advantages.
-Fruits are usually large or medium, yellow-green in color with a burgundy blush.
+The fruits are often large or medium-sized, yellow-green in color with a burgundy blush.
 They are characterized by very strong, crispy, dessert pulp.
-The first crop can be harvested in the fifth autumn.
+The first harvest can be harvested in the fifth autumn.
 It is also worth noting that the apple tree bears fruit very abundantly.
-Ripening begins in October, and the harvested crop is stored until April.
-Disease immunity and frost resistance are average.
+They begin to ripen in October, and the harvested crop is stored until April.
+Immunity to disease and frost resistance are average.

 Antonovka